scherersoftware/cake-cktools/README.md

 @return string

 - `historyBackButton(array $options = [])`
-Renders a div with an onclick-hanlder which uses the history API of the Browser.
+Renders a div with an onclick handler which uses the history API of the Browser.
 @return string

 - `displayStructuredData(array $data, array $options = [])`